gavinlyonsrepo/ERM19264_UC1609/README.md

 The ASCII font(in the custom_graphics_font.h file) is truncated by a define ( UC_FONT_MOD_TWO) after first 127 characters (see output pic) to save memory space(640 bytes), if you wish to use rest of the [extended ASCII font](https://www.extended-ascii.com/), simply comment this define out.
 The font is a standard 5 by 7 ASCII font with two  columns  of padding added.
 So 7 by 8 in effect.
 In standard text size and "no buffer" mode, this means: 192/7 * 64/8 = 27 * 8 = 216 characters.
+There is also a light weight Text only version of library available [here at link](https://github.com/gavinlyonsrepo/ERM19264_UC1609_T)

 *bitmaps*